 Organic Poultry Profile

-Nebraska led the nation in organic broiler production, followed by California, Pennsylvania and North Carolina.
-The largest producers of organic hens were Pennsylvania, California, Wisconsin, Iowa and Ohio.
-The largest producers of organic turkeys were California, Pennsylvania, Iowa and MIchigan.
-(ERS)
+Pennsylvania led the nation in organic broiler production, followed by California, Virginia, and Iowa.
+The largest producers of organic hens were Pennsylvania, California, Missouri, North Carolina and Iowa (ERS).

 Chicken Eggs, Table 11.
 Organic Livestock and Poultry Products Sold on Certified and Exempt Organic Farms: 2008, 2008 Organic Production Survey, National Ag Statistics Service (NASS), USDA, 2010.

 Layer Chickens, Broiler Chickens and Turkeys, Table 10.
 Organic Livestock and Poultry on Certified and Exempt Organic Farms: 2008, 2008 Organic Production Survey, NASS, USDA, 2010.

 Layer Hens, Broilers and Turkeys, Table 5.
 U.S. Certified Organic Livestock, 2008, by State, Economic Research Service (ERS) datasets, USDA - Excel table providing number of certified organic poultry by state.

 Organic Monitor, 2006.